-The Oase Biomaster series meets all the criteria in my filter buying checklist:
+The Oase Biomaster series meets all the criteria in our filter buying checklist:

 The biggest difference between this filter and other models on the market is that it has a pre-filter compartment that can be removed without taking the rest of the filter apart.
 As planted tanks produce a lot of debris, it makes filter maintenance much easier to be able to clear the pre-filter regularly without actually take the rest of the filter apart.
 Convenience encourages good maintenance habits, and clearing away organic waste regularly directly impacts algae presence in the tank.